npr/pmp-drupal-plugin/README.md

+# PMP is shut down as of July 2021 - this plugin is no longer maintained!

+**PMP is shut down as of July 2021 - this plugin is no longer maintained!**

 ##Installing the PMPAPI Module(s)
 1. Download modules as you would normally.
 2. Get a copy of the PHP SDK via git: